-A student is in good academic standing if he or she achieves the minimum cumulative grade point average noted below for the total of his or her attempted course units (excluding credits transferred from other institutions and classes graded with Ws, Ps and NCRs.)
+A student is in good academic standing if he or she achieves the minimum cumulative grade point average noted below for the total of his or her attempted course units (excluding credits transferred from other institutions and classes graded with Ws, Ps and NDs.)

-Number of Course Units Attempted at TCNJ Minimum Cumulative GPA Consequence of Failure to Achieve Minimum Cumulative GPA 0-4 course units (=0-16 semester hours) 1.75 Academic Warning 4.25-8 course units (=17-32 semester hours) 1.75 Academic Probation 8.25 course units and abov (=33 semester hours and ab Academic Probation
+Number of Course Units Attempted at TCNJ Minimum Cumulative GPA Consequence of Failure to Achieve Minimum Cumulative GPA 0-4 course units 1.75 Academic Warning 4.25-8 course units 1.75 Academic Probation 8.25 course units and above ve 2.0 Academic Probation

-^{}A student on Academic Warning or Academic Probation for two consecutive semesters (or three total semesters) will be dismissed from the College.
+\A student on Academic Warning or Academic Probation for two consecutive semesters (or three total semesters) will be dismissed from the College.